serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle.markdown

 # What I love about this puzzle
 There are not so many puzzles where you can progressively find that variety of possible solutions with increasing success levels that it doesn't make this puzzle a black-and-white case (pun intended) where you get it only right or wrong.

 The problem is posed in such a way that the puzzler doesn't focus on the best strategy but rather adopts a "can-we-do-better" way of thinking which is common to opitmization problems.
 I like this mindset as it allows very young puzzlers to find solutions as well as experienced one.
+I feel like and I experienced that the problem statement doesn't look solvable at a 90% success rate, most puzzlers have been impressed once they could figure out (or be prompted with) the best solution.

 # FAQ
 ## Can dwarves spit, whistle, blow or touch each other to communicate information to other dwarves?
 No!
 As mentionned in the problem statement: (Dwarves) may not communicate with one another IN ANY OTHER WAY than by stating within a few seconds their hat's color.
 Meaning also, they can't use their response timing to infer anything to their partners.

+# Not-so-FAQ
 ## How smart are the dwarves and the sorcerer?
 They are both considered pure logicians which means they always perfectly apply their defined plan without any concern of possible mistakes.
 Note that dwarf don't know they are listened by the sorcered during the strategy-craft time which forces them to assume they will get a random assigment.
 Also, they can't try braining strategies like: Let's agree on "Black" as the claimed color and switching to "White" at guess time knowing that the sorcered would try to have them failed!
 That would be a nice brain (efficiency is 100%) but that would also suppose the sorcerer is not enough smart to anticipate a brain.
 If we suppose them equally smart, they would end in a dead-end brain loop where either all or none would be saved (which actually is not a bad bet).

 ## Is the problem physically possible?
+If we accept that dwarves and sorcered do exist and that they live in a world where our law of physics apply, let's see if this problem would be physically viable.